Efficient sparsity adaptive changepoint estimation: Method and results

-The ESAC algorithm (taken to be either Algorithm \ref{alg:cap} or Algorithm \ref{alg:cap3} defined in Appendix \ref{appendixA}) enjoys the following finite-sample statistical accuracy. \n \begin{theorem} Let $X \in \RR^{p\times n}$ follow the model in section \ref{secproblemdesc}, and let $r(t)$ be defined as in \eqref{rdef}.
-Let the penalty function $\gamma(t)$ be defined as $\gamma(t) = \gamma_0 r(t)$.
-There exists a universal choice of $\gamma_0>0$, such that for some universal constants $C_0, C_1>0$ depending only on $\gamma_0$, and for any choice of $\lambda(t)$, the following holds. \n\n Let $\widehat{J}$ and $\widehat{\eta}_1, \ldots, \widehat{\eta}_{\widehat{J}}$ respectively be estimated number and positions of the changepoints from the ESAC Algorithm \ref{alg:cap} or \ref{alg:cap3}, sorted in increasing order, with seeded intervals generated from Algorithm \ref{alg:seededintervals} with parameters $\alpha \leq 2$, $K\geq 2$, penalty functions $\gamma(t)$ and $\lambda(t)$, and input matrix $\widetilde{X} = X/\sigma$.
-If the signal-to-noise ratio condition holds for all $j \in [J]$, then we have that
+For the variants of ESAC defined by either Algorithm \ref{alg:cap} or Algorithm \ref{alg:cap3} (both given in in Appendix \ref{appendixA}), we have the following finite-sample statistical result. \begin{theorem} Let $X \in \RR^{p\times n}$ follow the model in Section \ref{secproblemdesc}, and let $r(t)$ be defined as in \eqref{rdef}.
+Let $\mathcal{M}$ denote the set of candidate intervals generated from Algorithm \ref{alg:seededintervals} with parameters $\alpha \leq 2$, $K\geq 2$, and let the penalty function $\gamma(t)$ be defined as $\gamma(t) = \gamma_0 r(t)$.
+There exists a universal choice of $\gamma_0>0$, such that for some universal constants $C_0, C_1>0$, depending only on $\gamma_0$, and for any choice of $\lambda(t)$, the following holds. \n\n Let $\widehat{J}$ and $\widehat{\eta}_1, \ldots, \widehat{\eta}_{\widehat{J}}$ respectively be denote the estimated number of changepoints and sorted changepoint locations from Algorithm \ref{alg:cap} or \ref{alg:cap3}, using penalty functions $\gamma(t)$ and $\lambda(t)$, candidate intervals $\mathcal{M}$, and variance scaled input matrix $\widetilde{X} = X/\sigma$.
+If the SNR condition holds for all $j \in [J]$, we have that

+\end{theorem} \n The explicit values of $\gamma_0, C_0$ and $C_1$ can be found in the proof of Theorem \ref{adaptivetheorem} in Appendix \ref{secproofs}.
+We remark that these constants have not been optimized.
+In practice, we recommend choosing the penalty functions $\gamma(t)$ via Monte Carlo simulation or setting $\lambda(t), \gamma(t)$ proportional to a slight variant of $r(t)$.
+In particular, when using $\lambda(t), \gamma(t) \propto r(t)$, our simulations suggest that the leading constants can be chosen independently of $n$ and $p$, at least for the values of $(n,p)$ we have considered.
+For further details and recommendations, we refer to Appendix \ref{impdetails}.